zhenye234/LLaSA_training/README.md

 # LLaSA_training
-LLaSA: Scaling Train Time and Test Time Compute for LLaMA based Speech Synthesis
+LLaSA: Scaling Train-time and Test-time Compute for LLaMA-based Speech Synthesis

 ## Directly used on Hugging Face